 Still On The Road To Freedom reveals the determination of the human spirit and its’ will to always find a way to prevail.
 It is a testimony of brain wash that even free in California, the “SHARE CROP MENTALITY” kept them enslaved to the brutal beatings.
 Yet, Charles Wright prevails!

 Currently Available at Amazon and Kindle

-Contact Charles Wright today to order your copy of UP From Where We’ve Come.
+Contact Charles Wright today to pre-order your copy of Still On The Road To Freedom.
 Charles proudly writes for audiences nationwide, with emphasis in California.